jasonftl/football-match-tracker/README.md

 The top of the screen shows:
 - Current score (e.g., "Caterham Pumas 4–3 Opposition")
-- Goal times with penalty indicators (e.g., "1', 5'(pen), 12', 31'")
+- Goal scorers grouped by player name below the score
+- Each scorer on their own line with times: "Oliver (58', 60')"
+- Penalties marked as: "Eddie (65'(pen))"
+- Goals without assigned scorer show only times: "(29', 50')"
+- Home team scorers right-aligned, away team scorers left-aligned
 - Updates automatically when goals are edited or deleted

 #### Match Events

 - Chronological list of all events (period starts/ends, goals, substitutions, match end)
 - Shows real clock time and elapsed match time
+- Goal events show player first names (no numbers in events list)
+- Penalty goals marked with "(Penalty)" in yellow
+- Substitutions show as "SUB ON: John" or "SUB OFF: Jane" (first names only)
 - Scroll to view all events
-- Substitutions show as "SUB ON" or "SUB OFF" with player details

 ### 4. After the Match